Do Solar Panels Increase Home Value?

-This guide will take a closer look at how solar panel installation can increase your home’s market value, factors that influence your final listing price, and the effects on your property tax.
+Solar panels come with numerous benefits, including increased home value.
+Our guide takes a closer look at how much installing solar panels can boost your home’s market value, factors that influence your final listing price, and the effects on your property tax.
 Plus, we’ll share how you can score additional savings with solar tax credits and incentives.

 How Can Solar Panels Increase My Home’s Value?

-Home improvement projects like new roofing or plumbing can increase your property value, and solar panel installation is no different.
-The U.S. Department of Energy’s Lawrence Berkeley National Laboratory (Berkeley Lab) conducted the largest-ever study of solar homes from 2002 to 2013 in eight states to determine how much the addition of solar panels impacts home buyers.
-It discovered that buyers in six of those states were willing to pay $15,000 more for homes with solar panels than comparable homes without them.
+Home improvement projects such as new roofing or plumbing can increase your property value, and solar panel installation is no different.
+The U.S. Department of Energy’s Lawrence Berkeley National Laboratory (Berkeley Lab) conducted the largest-ever study of solar homes between 2002 and 2013 in eight states to determine how much adding solar panels to your home impacts home buyers.
+The study found that buyers in six of those states were willing to pay $15,000 more for homes with solar panels than comparable homes without them.

-Additional studies have found that these home-value increases are directly tied to your electric bill and long-term energy savings.
-The National Renewable Energy Laboratory (NREL) shared details from a study published in The Appraisal Journal, the quarterly academic publication for the Appraisal Institute, the largest professional association of real estate appraisers in the United States.
+Additional studies have discovered that the added value from solar panels directly correlates to your long-term energy savings.
+The National Renewable Energy Laboratory (NREL) shared details from a study published in The Appraisal Journal, which is a quarterly academic publication for the Appraisal Institute, the largest professional association of real estate appraisers in the United States.
 This 2008 study concluded that home value increases by $20 for every $1 reduction in yearly utility bills.
-So a solar energy system that saves a homeowner $500 per year can add a value of $10,000.
+So a solar energy system that saves a homeowner $500 per year can increase home value by $10,000.

 This added value allows sellers and real estate agents to increase the asking price for a home.
 Buyers benefit from an energy-efficient home, and sellers can profit from an increased resale value.